nasr-edine/P2_drai_nasr-edine/README.md

 flake8 src/*
 ```

-## How to run unittest
+### How to run unittest
-Exemple for check all book categories available in home page
     new_project
-    ├──src
+    └──src
         ├── scrape_all_books.py        #
         └── test_categories.py

+Exemple for check all book categories available in home page
 ```python
 cd src/
 python -m unittest test_categories